 Other medical issues: Cooper has luxating patellas in both back legs and hip dysplasia.
 Surgery is not recommended at this time.
-Cooper is on a joint supplement (Synovi G4).
-Cooper also has immature cataracts in both eyes, which have somewhat impaired his vision, causing him to bump into things periodically.
+He is on a joint supplement (Synovi G4).
+He also has immature cataracts in both eyes, which have somewhat impaired his vision, causing him to bump into things periodically.

 Type of food: Dry

-Brand(s) of food: Fromm 4-Star Whitefish & Potato formula
+Brand(s) of food: Fromm 4-Star Whitefish and Potato formula.

 Begs for food: Yes